-Toronto Community Housing @TOHousing With the help of #TCHC's Tenant Action Funds, Nickza organized a financial literacy workshop in her building to be delivered by @ WoodGreenDotOrg.
-To read more about Nickza's story, please see the Summer 2021 Edition of #TenantLOOP here: https://bit.ly/3yqBo8e "With an annual increase to cost of living, it can be hard to handle money...Financial planning encourages others to use the financial services available in the community." - Nickza, TCHC tenant and Tenant Action Funds applicant How tenant feedback become actions In April 2021, we launched Community Action Plans (CAP) revalidation in communities with tenant leadership in place.
-To support CAP, Tenant Action Funds (TAF) were created to provide resources to tenants and tenant-led groups to fund projects and initiatives that will respond to tenant-identified priorities.
-We established four Tenant Action Funds Tables (one in each region and one for the seniors portfolio) to help approve Tenant Action Funds applications.
+Toronto Community Housing@TOHousing With the help of #TCHC's Tenant Action Funds, Nickza organized a financial literacy workshop in her building to be delivered by @ WoodGreenDotOrg.
+To read more about Nickza's story, please see the Summer 2021 Edition of #TenantLOOP here: https://bit.lv/3vgBo8e

+"With an annual increase to cost of living, it can be hard to handle money...Financial planning encourages others to use the financial services available in the community."
+Nickza, TCHC tenant and Tenant Action Funds applicant How tenant feedback become actions In April 2021, we launched Community Action Plans (CAP) revalidation in communities with tenant leaderships in place.
+To support the CAP, Tenant Action Funds (TAF) were created to provide resources to tenants and tenant-led groups to fund projects and initiatives that will respond to tenant-identified priorities.
+We established four Tenant Action Funds Tables (one in each region and one for the senior's portfolio) to help approve Tenant Action Funds applications.
 Thank you to our tenants who continue to engage with us and participate in the Tenant Engagement system across TCHC communities despite the challenges caused by the COVID-19 pandemic.
-R-PATH Report: Removing accessibility barriers together
+Read about two of TCHC's tenant representatives, India Adjei and Rob Bezanson.

 The Responsible Personal Accessibility in Toronto Housing (R-PATH) Committee works with Toronto Community Housing to identify and remove accessibility barriers for tenants with physical disabilities.
 The Accessibility Program budget for 2021 was \$20.1 million.
 This was used for planned capital projects, common space demand projects and unit modifications.
 Although COVID-19 did slow down some construction, it did not stop the progress of the Accessibility Program.
 R-PATH and TCHC worked together to find creative tools to ensure tenant feedback was obtained on all projects, such as outdoor engagement meetings, WebEx and Zoom meetings, and mail-out surveys.
 Unit modifications continued to be delivered, although the process did slow down at times due to COVID-19 protocols.
 TCHC and R-PATH also worked together to inform tenants about accessible unit modifications available for free to tenants.
-Modifications like lowered countertops, grab bars and roll-in showers can help make a tenant's home more functional for their needs.
-Each picture on the next page shows examples of different unit modifications.
-The type of unit modification done in each unit may vary depending on a tenant's needs.
-To learn more about the Accessibility Program for tenants, visit our website https://www.torontohousing.ca/accessibility- program.
+Modifications like lowered counter-tops, grab bars and roll-in showers can help make a tenant's home more functional for their needs.